Jerry Edwin Smith: 2012 on Obamacare

-In April 2012, during oral argument in a Fifth Circuit case involving the Patient Protection and Affordable Care Act (ACA), Smith ordered the Department of Justice to provide his panel of three judges with a three-page, single-spaced report explaining President Obama's views on judicial review.
-Judge Smith's order was prompted by Obama's recent press conference remarks on a case pending before the Supreme Court in which the Court was considering, among other things, whether to strike down the entire ACA as unconstitutional.
-Obama had said that if the Supreme Court overturned the ACA, it would be "an unprecedented, extraordinary step of overturning a law that was passed by a strong majority of a democratically elected Congress," and that a law that was passed by Congress on an economic issue had not been overturned by the court "going back to the '30s, pre New Deal," remarks that were criticized by many as historically and legally inaccurate.
-Though Judge Smith's response and order were criticized by some legal scholars and members of the press, Bush administration U.S. Attorney General and former judge Michael Mukasey defended Smith, stating that Obama's remarks had called judicial review "into question," so that "the court has, it seems to me, every obligation to sit up and take notice of Mr. Obama."
-U.S. Attorney General Eric Holder said that the Justice Department would respond "appropriately" to the judge's request and filed a short response, conceding that the federal courts have the power to strike down laws passed by Congress but citing Supreme Court precedent for the proposition that those laws are presumed constitutional and should only be overturned "sparingly".
+In April 2012, during oral argument in a Fifth Circuit case involving the Patient Protection and Affordable Care Act (ACA), Smith ordered the United States Department of Justice to provide his panel of three judges with a three-page, single-spaced report explaining President Barack Obama's views on judicial review.
+Smith's order was prompted by Obama's recent press conference remarks on the then-pending case National Federation of Independent Business v.
+Sebelius before the Supreme Court in which the Court was considering, among other things, whether to strike down the entire ACA as unconstitutional.
+Obama had stated that if the Supreme Court overturned the ACA, it would be "an unprecedented, extraordinary step of overturning a law that was passed by a strong majority of a democratically elected Congress," and that a law that was passed by Congress on an economic issue had not been overturned by the court "going back to the '30s, pre New Deal."
+These remarks were criticized by many as historically and legally inaccurate.
+Though Judge Smith's response and order were criticized by some legal scholars and members of the press, George W. Bush administration U.S. Attorney General and former judge Michael Mukasey defended Smith, stating that Obama's remarks had called judicial review "into question", so that "the court has, it seems to me, every obligation to sit up and take notice of Mr. Obama."
+U.S. Attorney General Eric Holder said that the Justice Department would respond "appropriately" to Smith's request and filed a short response, conceding that the federal courts have the power to strike down laws passed by Congress but citing Supreme Court precedent for the proposition that those laws are presumed constitutional and should only be overturned "sparingly".

 2012 on the scope of Congress's power

 In July 2012, Smith authored the majority opinion for the en banc Fifth Circuit in United States v.
-Kebodeaux, 687 F.3d 232 (5th Cir.
-2012), holding that, once a former federal convict has fully served his sentence and been unconditionally released from prison, the federal government cannot regulate his purely intrastate conduct merely because he was once convicted of a federal crime.
+Kebodeaux, holding that, once a former federal convict has fully served his sentence and been unconditionally released from prison, the federal government cannot regulate his purely intrastate conduct merely because he was once convicted of a federal crime.
 Smith's majority opinion further held that the mere possibility that a person may move interstate in the future is an insufficient basis for the federal government to regulate that person under the Interstate Commerce Clause.
 The decision was reversed 7–2 by the Supreme Court in United States v.
-Kebodeaux, 133 S. Ct.
-2496 (2013), on the grounds that Kebodeaux himself was not unconditionally released from federal custody, because a law in effect at the time of his offense required him to register as a sex offender after his release from prison.
+Kebodeaux (2013), on the grounds that Kebodeaux himself was not unconditionally released from federal custody because a law in effect at the time of his offense required him to register as a sex offender after his release from prison.
 However, a concurring opinion by Chief Justice Roberts agreed with Judge Smith's en banc opinion on the core issue that "[t]he fact of a prior federal conviction, by itself, does not give Congress a freestanding, independent, and perpetual interest in protecting the public from the convict's purely intrastate conduct."